cbarnes7/Roadmap/README.md

   - [X] sphinx documentation pushes to readthedocs on tag
   - [ ] library builds and pushes to PyPI on tag
   - [X] release notes section added to sphinx documentation
-- [ ] (In Progress) Blog functionality added to web app
+- [X] Blog functionality added to web app
   - [X] blog content can be added to repo in markdown format
 - [ ] (In Progress) create a getting started page
-  - [ ] Add general step by step process
+  - [X] Add general step by step process
-  - [ ] Add why people should use it
+  - [X] Add why people should use it
+  - [ ] Add python package section
 - [ ] Three documented examples of ML model built from a dataset
   - [X] Get working ML model in notebook
   - [X] Write blog post tutorial with example
+  - [X] Get feedback from LM mentors
-  - [ ] Get feedback from LM mentors
+  - [ ] Implement feedback from LM mentors and update on website
 - [ ] (In Progress) UW ML Course students use machine-data-hub as data source for class project
+- [ ] Web app receives a 90+ rating from [lighthouse] (https://developers.google.com/web/tools/lighthouse) for performance
+  - [ ] (In Progress) Fix slow image loading

+Longer term
+- [ ] machine-data-hub CLI does local ETL on at least three of the datasets
 - [ ] Web App automated end to end testing
-- [ ] Web app receives a 90+ rating from [lighthouse](https://developers.google.com/web/tools/lighthouse) for performance
-  - [ ] Fix slow image loading

-Longer term
 - [ ] Auth-N (Authentication) implemented
 - [ ] Up Voting datasets
   - [ ] mitigation plan for duplicate votes (i.e. require Auth-N to cast a vote)
+  - [ ] Dataset content pre-rendered, only user interaction elements (upvote controls and counts) load after hydration
 - [ ] machinedatahub analytics (page views, dataset download counts) with Postgres
 - [ ] User trial with survey and reward to get feedback from potential users (possibly use to incentivize students above)
 - [ ] External user submits a new dataset